Medical expert of the article

 Leukocytes: changes in morphology

-Hypersegmentation of neutrophil nuclei - the presence of more than 5 segments in the nuclei of neutrophils.
+Hypersegmentation of neutrophil nuclei is the presence of more than 5 segments in the nuclei of neutrophils.
 Leukocytes have these changes with a hereditary constitutional feature, as well as a deficiency of vitamin B 12 and folic acid.
 Congenital hypersegmentation is not accompanied by any clinical symptoms.

-Pelger's leukocyte anomaly is a dominant inherited disruption of granulocyte maturation, characterized by a decrease in the segmentation of neutrophil nuclei.
-Most often, mature neutrophils contain a two-segment or non-segmented nucleus, rarely a three-segment nucleus.
-By their physiological properties, such cells do not differ from normal, mature neutrophils.
+Pelger's leukocyte anomaly is a dominantly inherited disorder of granulocyte maturation characterized by decreased segmentation of neutrophil nuclei.
+Most often, mature neutrophils contain a two-segmented or unsegmented nucleus, rarely a three-segmented nucleus.
+In their physiological properties, such cells do not differ from normal, mature neutrophils.

 - Granulocytes (granular), in which the nucleus has a granular structure;

-In turn, granulocytes have subspecies, which are differentiated according to histological shades:
+In turn, granulocytes have subtypes that are differentiated by histological shades:

-Next comes the subdivision of neutrophils:
+Next comes the division of neutrophils:

 - Young, new metamyelocytes;

-- Stabbed, not fully ripened;
+- Band-shaped, not fully mature;

 - Segmented, mature, with segmented nuclei.